kerimedeiros/kerimedeiros/README.md

 👀&nbsp; Currently looking for my first role as a new developer while I work on personal projects and building up my portfolio

-🛠️&nbsp; A big fan of identifying inefficiencies & automating workflows, and am especially excited by working with APIs
+🛠️&nbsp; A big fan of identifying (and improving) inefficiencies, automating workflows, and working with APIs

 🌟&nbsp; <b>Fun facts</b>: Dual citizen (U.S. 🇺🇸 + Portugal 🇵🇹), mom to <a href="https://drive.google.com/file/d/1cSZbs1-7pbp554WwbU9d1UlJJyRb8kTX/view?usp=share_link">Dusty dog</a>, and former punk rock  <a href="https://www.bostonherald.com/2022/05/25/bhr-l-tijuana-0525/">guitarist</a>